Minimum-residual a posteriori error estimates for hybridizable discontinuous Galerkin discretizations of the Helmholtz equation: Introduction

-The literature has different approaches for the a priori error analysis of HDG methods for the Helmholtz equation.
-In \cite{griesmaier2011error}, the authors proved the full-order convergence of the HDG method for the interior Dirichlet problem for the Helmholtz equation under the constraint that $\omega^2 h$ is sufficiently small, without considering the dependence on $\omega$ in the error estimates.
-A $hp$-HDG method for the Helmholtz equation with a first-order absorbing boundary condition and high wave number was proposed in \cite{chen2013hybridizable}, tracking the $\omega$-dependence in the (a priori) error estimates, but with a sub-optimal convergence rate for the error in the flux variable.
-In \cite{cui2013analysis}, the authors also dealt with a first-order absorbing (or Robin) boundary condition, but with positive powers of $h^{-1}$ in the error bounds, which are not optimal.
-In 2021, a pre-asymptotic error analysis, with an impedance boundary condition at high frequency, was presented in \cite{zhu2021preasymptotic} for the linear case, with optimal convergence rates if $\omega^3 h^2$ is sufficiently small.
-The error estimates in \cite{chen2013hybridizable,cui2013analysis} hold without any mesh constraints, while \cite{cui2013analysis} consider, regarding the domain and in contrast\footnote{They all assume that the domain is convex to have enough regularity, and thus use a duality argument to prove the error estimates.} to \cite{chen2013hybridizable,griesmaier2011error,zhu2021preasymptotic}, a star-shaped domain.
-In all these HDG methods, choosing a complex-valued stabilization parameter is crucial in controlling pollution error, as seen in the dispersion analysis performed in \cite{GoSoVa2018}.
+The literature presents several approaches for the a priori error analysis of HDG methods for the Helmholtz equation.
+In \cite{griesmaier2011error}, the authors prove optimal convergence rates for the HDG discretization of the interior Dirichlet problem under the constraint that $\omega^2 h$ is sufficiently small.
+However, the dependence of the error estimates on the wave number $\omega$.
+In \cite{chen2013hybridizable}, an $hp$-HDG method was developed for the Helmholtz equation with an impedance boundary condition and high wave number.
+This work accounted for the dependence on $\omega$ in the a priori error estimates but obtained a suboptimal convergence rate for the error in the flux variable.
+In \cite{cui2013analysis}, the authors addressed the Helmholtz equation with a Robin boundary condition, providing error bounds that included positive powers of $h^{-1}$, making them non-optimal.
+In 2021, \cite{zhu2021preasymptotic} presented a preasymptotic error analysis for the high-frequency case with an impedance boundary condition.
+This analysis focused on the linear case and achieved optimal convergence rates when $\omega^3 h^2$ is sufficiently small.
+The error estimates in \cite{chen2013hybridizable} and \cite{cui2013analysis} hold without imposing mesh constraints.
+However, \cite{cui2013analysis} assumes a star-shaped domain, in contrast to \cite{chen2013hybridizable}, \cite{griesmaier2011error}, and \cite{zhu2021preasymptotic}, which assume convex domains.
+The last assumption is necessary to ensure sufficient regularity when using a duality argument to establish the error estimates.

+Recently, \cite{zhu_wu_2024} proposed a $(p,p-1)$-HDG method for the Helmholtz problem with a high wavenumber.
+However, this method is unsuitable for our purposes, as the $L^2$-error of the flux converges as $h^p$ rather than as the optimal rate $h^{p+1}$.
+This limitation arises from using approximations of degree $p-1$ instead of the typical choice of a piecewise polynomial approximation of degree $p$ for the flux.